 Using FileZilla To Reinstall WordPress

-Select all files in the folder except wpcontent files .
-Go back to FileZilla and drag all the extracted WordPress files to the “htdocs” folder in your remote site section.
-The warning will appear asking if you are sure about overwriting the files.
-Check “Always use this action” and click ok.
+A warning will appear asking if you are sure about overwriting the files.
+Check “Always use this action” and click OK.

-Wait for it to finish and you are done.
+Wait for it to finish uploading and that’s all.
 The text we previously showed should now look similar to this.

 To export your data (posts, pages, etc.), do the following:

 Go to the “Tools” section and click on “Export”.